smkatash/libasm/readme.md

 ### Library libasm.a

+**Current project is implemented on Linux distro.**

-It is rewrite of following functions in asm:
+It is a rewrite of following functions in asm:
 ```
 ◦ ft_strlen (man 3 strlen)
 ◦ ft_strcpy (man 3 strcpy)